miile7/pylo-project/README.md

 To install PyLo manually [download this repository](/archive/master.zip) and extract it.

 For executing PyLo in GMS, move the `pylo-master` directory to `%programfiles\Gatan\Plugins`.
-Now open the `gms`.
-Follow the installation instructions from the [PyLo GMS Frontend](https://github.com/miile7/pylo-gms) installation but use the files from the `gms` directory.
+Now open the `pylo-gms` directory.
+Follow the installation instructions from the [PyLo GMS Frontend](https://github.com/miile7/pylo-gms) installation but use the files from the `pylo-gms` directory instead of downloading files (the files to download are the files in the `pylo-gms` directory).

 For the command line usage move the extracted `pylo-master` directory anywhere (`%userdata%` recommended for Windows, `~` recommended for Unix).
 Open the command line,